b97tsk/reactive-tree/README.md

 Create a branch with a handler and/or a scheduler.

-If 'scheduler' is not specified, but the parent branch has one, that one will be used.
+If `scheduler` is not specified, but the parent branch has one, that one will be used.
 That is to say, inner branches share the same scheduler from their parent branch, if their `scheduler` are not set.